Construction RFI Meaning and Template

 construction rfi template

-A request for information, colloquially known as a construction RFI: You know they happen, but you probably don’t like them; you don’t like losing time over them and paying for them.
+A request for information, colloquially known as a construction RFI, is a common sight in the construction industry.
+You know they happen, but you probably don’t like them – you don’t like losing time over them and paying for them.
 But as certain as death and taxes, RFIs are a necessity in the construction industry.
-Although there are ways to keep RFIs low, many contractors don’t avail themselves of these options, and therefore end up paying through the nose and reducing their bottom line dramatically.
+Although there are ways to keep construction RFIs low, many contractors don’t avail themselves of these options, and therefore end up paying through the nose and reducing their bottom line dramatically.

 According to a Navigant Construction Forum survey of 1,362 projects, there is an average of 9.9 requests for information for each $1 million of construction worldwide.
 This translated to an average project cost, once hours for review and response were taken into account, of $859,680 dedicated to RFIs.

 RFIs are often misunderstood, and as a result, mishandled.
 Luckily, the common construction RFI dilemma has a clear solution.
-If you’d like to keep your RFIs low, it first starts with understanding what an RFI is–as opposed to an RFP, RFQ, or RFT.
+If you’d like to keep your RFIs low, it first starts with understanding the meaning of an RFI in construction –as opposed to an RFP, RFQ, or RFT.
 It also requires knowing why a construction RFI is submitted, what goes into responding to them, and why they’re important to the project as a whole.
-And if you're looking for a free construction RFI template, we got one for you!
+In this complete guide to construction RFIs we’ll explain the meaning of a construction request for information, how they’re used and more.
+And if you're looking for a free construction RFI template, we’ve got one for you.

 What we cover:

 The phrase “request for information” might make this seem like a simple process in which a question is asked and then subsequently answered.
-Unfortunately, it’s not always this clear cut.
+Unfortunately, construction RFIs are not always this clear cut.
 An RFI is a formal and sometimes complicated process that requires an immense amount of detail.

-Frequently, RFIs are used much earlier in the procurement process by clients gathering information from a variety of companies to see which one might best fit their needs.
+Frequently, construction RFIs are used much earlier in the procurement process by clients gathering information from a variety of companies to see which one might best fit their needs.
+In the early stages of a construction project, RFIs are crucial for the procurement process.
+As a tool to gather general information from potential vendors, they help to identify the right potential vendors who can meet project goals.

 How Is a Construction RFI Different from an RFP, RFQ, or RFT?